lolasaf/ft_irc/README.md

 # ft_irc

-## 🌐 Some Networking basics on Servers (and the Internet)
+Some Networking basics first...

-Hey there!
-If you’re jumping into **ft_irc** and you’ve never touched networking before, this guide is for you.

-It’s not a deep academic dive — it’s a friendly walk through *what’s actually going on* when your IRC server talks to the world.

----

-### 🧠 So… What’s a Server, Anyway?
+## 🧠 So… What’s a Server, Anyway?

 A **server** is just a program that *listens* for incoming connections and *responds* when someone asks for something.
 In other words, a server “serves.”

 If you open your browser and hit `https://www.google.com`, you (the **client**) send a request, and Google’s **server** sends a response.